 - (2) The column presents the number of shares in the aforementioned LTIP awards that are subject to vesting on the third anniversary of their respective grant dates, based on achievement of corporate performance goals.
-The number of shares for each grant are reported at the Target level of performance. - (3) On October 2, 2020 Mr. Brice announced his retirement effective March 31, 2021.
-He intends to continue as an outside special consultant for three years.
-As part of his consulting agreement, Mr. Brice's outstanding time and performance based restricted share awards were modified to continue under the original terms of the grant and will not be forfeited upon retirement, so long as the consulting agreement remains in effect. - (4) Time based shares issued to Mr. McComish on August 23, 2021, were issued upon hire as part of the terms of his employment agreement with S&T and not part of the LTIP plan, and vest at 50% on February 23, 2022 and August 23, 2022.
-Time based shares issued to Messrs.
-Kochvar and Antolik on October 12, 2020, to Mr. Antolik on February 25, 2021, and to Ms. Yesho on April 1, 2021 (1,000 shares) vest at 33%, 33% and 34% over a three-year vesting period.
+The number of shares for each grant are reported at the Target level of performance. - (3) Time based shares issued to Messrs.
+Kochvar and Antolik on October 12, 2020, to Mr. Antolik on February 25, 2021, and to Mr. Drahnak (2,500 shares) and Ms. Yesho (1,000 shares) on April 1, 2021 vest at 33%, 33% and 34% over a three-year vesting period.

-Stock Vested in Fiscal Year 2021
+Stock Vested in Fiscal Year 2022

-The following table sets forth information regarding the number and value of restricted stock awards that vested during 2021 for our NEOs.
+The following table sets forth information regarding the number and value of restricted stock awards that vested during 2022 for our NEOs.